- Ensure Employee Health and Safety

 Method for Prevention of Brain, Heart and Lifestyle-Related Diseases

 As a high-risk approach to preventing lifestyle-related diseases, Toshiba Group in Japan has steadily provided priority support to employees at high risk of developing brain and heart diseases, through such means as work management and health guidance, according to work classification determined based on levels of regular medical checkup data, a shared standard across all Group companies since FY2011.
-We also run a program to prevent diabetes, chronic kidney disease and hypertension from becoming severe in collaboration with the Toshiba Health Insurance Association.
-The effects of these initiatives have started to emerge with a decrease in the percentage of deaths caused by brain and heart disease while still at work and a decrease in people at high risk of high blood pressure and high blood sugar.
-(Refer to the previous section)
+Additionally, in collaboration with the Toshiba Health Insurance Association, we also run a program to prevent the progression of severe illness, which includes encouraging untreated individuals with diabetes (chronic kidney disease) or hypertension to seek medical consultation.
+The effects of these initiatives are reflected in our achievement of the target values for our health KPIs, specifically for the percentage of individuals requiring treatment for high blood pressure and high blood sugar (see previous section).

 As a population approach, we have set target values for improving lifestyle habits and have been undertaking measures such as anti-smoking measures, improvements to the canteen menu and providing opportunity to exercise, since FY2013.
 We introduced a health-related education program for each age group in FY2014 and have been supporting employees to maintain their health according to their stage of life.
 As a result, lifestyle indices, including levels of smoking and drinking, are improving; however, there are many items that need to be addressed, and further improvement measures are needed to achieve the KPIs and target values.
 In particular, the percentage of patients and those having a high risk of contracting metabolic syndrome (visceral fat syndrome) is on the rise nationwide; this is a shared issue throughout Toshiba Group and has been set as a materiality KPI.
 In addition to improving patients and those at high risk, we implement various measures (described in the following sections) to prevent others from developing metabolic syndrome by improving health self-care skills.
 In addition, while providing specified health guidance for those aged 40 and over who are legally covered by the Toshiba Health Insurance Association, from FY2024, we have started to provide health guidance similar to the specified health guidance to younger people in their 30s and below as well.